VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 consistency should be much easier to understand.

-> **Note:** Some optimizations to consider are using snapshots so you don't need to query the full list of events to obtain the current state of the aggregate, and maintaining cached copies of aggregates in memory.
+> **Note:** Some optimizations to consider are using snapshots so you don't need to query and replay the full list of events to obtain the current state of the aggregate, and maintaining cached copies of aggregates in memory.